Adding Lesson Content

 Key Points

-- Objectives, questions, keypoints, exercises (and solutions), and other “special” structural page elements (other than plain text) can be formatted using fenced div blocks - they are rendered visually differently in the lesson website.
+folder of a lesson repository - Objectives, questions, keypoints, exercises (and solutions), and other “special” structural page elements (other than plain text) can be formatted using fenced div blocks - they are rendered visually differently in the lesson website.

 - There are many types of fenced divs available to lesson developers.